primefaces-extensions/primefaces-arquillian/README.md

 # primefaces-arquillian
 PrimeFaces testing support for Arquillian, based on Arquillian Graphene and the concept of page ojects / fragements.

+### Compatibility
+Only tested on PrimeFaces 6.2+.

+### Status
+Currently only the following components are implemented:
+- AccordionPanel
+- CommandButton
+- CommandLink
+- InputNumber
+- InputSwitch
+- InputText
+- InputTextarea
+- Panel
+- SelectOneButton
+- SelectOneMenu

+Contributions are very welcome ;)

 ### Usage

 Example view: